Matheus-Franco/GoFinances/README.md

  - Tooltip.
  - Loading animation while the request is not completed.
  - Option to delete a specific transaction.
+ - Option to add a description about a specific transaction.

 ## 🚀 Techs
 - <a href="https://github.com/Rocketseat/unform">@unform/core</a>